HMAhmadCS/Inventory-Management-System/README.md

 * Topic: Inventory Management System

-The app is developed as the final project of Programming Fundamentals.
+The app is developed as the term project of Programming Fundamentals.
 The app is developed in c++11 and tested for Visual studio MSDC only.